jakesorce/clubhouse_ruby/README.md

 # }
 ```

-Attempting to access a nested resource without providing the parent id is a bad
+Attempting to access a nested resource without providing the parent id as an
-request:
+argument is a bad request:

 ```ruby
 clubhouse.projects.stories.list